What is SEC EDGAR?

 - Stock awards and grants

-for detailed transaction analysis
+get_insider_transactionsfor recent activityanalyze_form_345for detailed transaction analysis

 Form 5 (Annual Statement of Ownership)